Natsal-4 aims to involve a probability sample of around 9,000 people aged 16-59 who are due to interview between 2022 and 2023.

 We undertook a Scoping Review to consider the most appropriate methodological approach for Natsal-4.
 This review assessed methods used to date by other major UK population surveys and by population surveys of sexual health internationally.
 The review distinguished between sampling methods and recruitment/data collection mode (e.g. face-to-face, web, telephone) as each have distinct implications for data quality and resource.

 The fourth Natsal survey will interview over 9,000 people aged 16-59 years.
 Survey answers will be combined with information from biological samples (e.g. urine to test for sexually transmitted infections) and routinely collected data (e.g. health records).
-We will oversample (‘boost’) young people and people from black African and black Caribbean groups to allow more detailed statistical analyses of these groups.
+We will oversample (‘boost’) young people to allow more detailed statistical analyses of this group.

 The age range covered by Natsal has varied with each survey round.
 Although we wanted to include people over 59 years in Natsal-4, there were limited resources available and this was one of the difficult decisions we had to make.
 Natsal-3, which included people aged 16-74 years, focused on how people’s experiences vary throughout their lives.
 Natsal-4 will focus more on young people, including oversampling 16-35 year olds so that we can better understand variation within this age group.
 This is because young people experience the greatest social and sexual changes and are more likely to experience adverse sexual health outcomes than other groups.